JoshWillisMusic/Elevator/README.md

 - There is only one elevator for now - Singleton
 - There are 10 floors - this could be changed to be configurable
-- There are no time delays for door opening or closing, or time delays for the elevator to move to a floor
 - Currently, the elevator will move to the requested floor and won't stop for elevator requests along the way
-- Elevator requests are processed right as they are received.
 - Elevator index starts at 0, would want this to be 1 in a UI

 ## Additional Features

-- Make the elevator a runnable and poll for requests added to a queue
+- add a door open/close endpoint for if you are in the elevator and want to open/close the door
-- once a request is added to the queue, the elevator should process that request in the order it is received
 - if the elevator moving and it passes a floor where there is a request it should stop and let the user at that floor in
+- unit tests and log4j logging
+- create a front-end to call the API
+- when there are several requests make sure those are prioritized and executed correctly